balzss/dotfiles/README.md

 ### Nerd Font

-Neovim is configured to use nerd icons which requires a compatible font (e.g. from the [fonts](/fonts) directory in this repo) to be installed.
+Neovim is configured to use nerd icons which requires a compatible font (e.g. from the [fonts](/fonts) directory) to be installed.

 ### macOS